josephmosby/josephmosby.github.io/now/index.md

 **I'm currently working on the following projects:**

-* Learning Apache Spark
+* Learning Scala
 * Summer travels
 * Steel club and steel mace training
-* Playing more basketball
 * Refreshing my CPA knowledge
-* Reading great books (on my desk now: Daniel Friedman and Matthias Felleisen's _The Little Schemer_ and Neil Gaiman's _American Gods_
+* Reading great books (on my desk now: Andy Grove's _High Output Management_ and Philip Chavanne's _The Early Tales of Snow and Oakham_

 This page was inspired by Derek Sivers' [Now](http://sivers.org/now).
-Last updated from Wormhole Coffee in Chicago, IL.
+Last updated from my desk in Washington, DC.